klatvakoski/katie_multiplexer_lab2/README.md

-Setting up two transistors to use one seven-segment module to control two seven-segment LEDs
+Setting up two transistors to use one seven-segment module to control two seven-segment LEDs.
+Additionally controlling a keypad.